AliciaMMorgan/cross-industry-pm-playbook/README.md

 🤖 **AI Fluency & Intelligent Tools**

 As an innovation leader, I actively integrate AI into my daily workflow—not as a novelty, but as a key collaborator in elevating communication, clarity, and execution.
-I use tools like **ChatGPT**, **Claude**, and **Microsoft 365 Copilot** to fine-tune messaging, build presentations, and streamline knowledge transfer across teams.
+I use tools like **ChatGPT**, **Claude**, **Perplexity**, and **Microsoft 365 Copilot** to fine-tune messaging, build presentations, and streamline knowledge transfer across teams.
 These agents help me think faster, plan smarter, and communicate with intention.

 I also leverage: